The Faraway Tree: The Folk of the Faraway Tree

 Connie, a spoilt and stuck-up girl, comes to stay for the summer with the three children while her mother is sick.
 At first, Connie refuses to believe in the Faraway Tree or the magical folk who live in it, even when the Angry Pixie throws ink at her and when Dame Washalot soaks her.
 When the children visit the lands at the top of the tree, Connie gets a few surprises.
 The Saucepan Man's mother decides to live in the tree, leaving her job as a baker in Dame Slap's land.
 She sets up a surprising cake shop in the tree.

 Up the Faraway Tree

-Unlike the first three books in the series, this work is not a novel, but a series of illustrations with short text underneath.
+Unlike the first three books in the series, the work is not a novel, but a series of illustrations with short text underneath.
 The plot follows two new children, Robin and Joy, who have read The Enchanted Wood and want to join in the adventures.
 They go to the wood to meet Jo, Bessie and Fanny and meet some of the wood's residents, including Silky and Moon Face.

 Characters

-The main characters are Jo, Bessie and Fanny (updated in recent revisions to Joe, Beth and Frannie), who are three siblings.
+The main characters are Jo, Bessie and Fanny (updated in recent revisions to Joe, Beth and Fran), who are three siblings.
 Fanny is the youngest, Bessie is next in age and Jo is their big brother.
 They live near the Enchanted Wood and are friends of the residents of the Faraway Tree.
 Other characters include: